ZacSmir/ZacSmir.github.io/_posts/2021-01-18-Ministry_For_The_Future_Review.md

 ---
-title: A Short Review of Ministry for the Future(Minimal spoilers but spoilers nonethelesss)
+title: A Short Review of Ministry for the Future(Spoilers but definitely not to the point where you shouldn't still read the book)
 tags: Politics Climate_Change Geo-engineering Technology Cities
 ---
 <h2>The Story Itself</h2>